nikhil-mallik/uiKitDemo/README.md

 16. **Sticky Header Screen:** Shows the list of product data categorized by category name, with a sticky header and scrollable functionality.
 The first cell uses the `TableViewCell` class.
 17. **Swipe Image TableViewCell:** Shows all product images with swipe gestures.
 18. **Image TableViewCell:** Shows all product images in a vertical scroll within a `CollectionViewCell`.
-19. **Add Task Screen:** In the Screen user can add the details of about the task and this screen is used for the editing the existing data also.
+19. **Add Task Screen:** In the Screen, the user can add the details of the task and this screen is used for editing the existing data also.
-20. **Task List Screen:** In the Screen user can see the list of the task and this screen is used for the navigating to edit screen and delete the existing data also.
-This screen have the trailing tableView swipe functionality also.
+20. **Task List Screen:** In the Screen, the user can see the list of tasks and this screen is used for the navigating to edit screen and deleting the existing data.
+This screen has the trailing tableView swipe functionality also.
-21. **LabelCountAViewController:** Show the increment and decrement of the count from the total three screen.
+21. **LabelCountAViewController:** Show the increment and decrement of the count from the total three screens.
+22. **Local Notification Screen:** Users can schedule local notifications and view a list of scheduled notifications.
+23. **Food Demo CRUD Screen:** Allows users to perform CRUD operations on food items with core data integration, including local notifications for item expiry.
+24. **Google Map Screen:** Displays a map with Google Maps integration.
+25. **Apple Map Screen:** Displays a map with Apple Maps integration.
+26. **Biometric Authentication Screen:** Enables biometric authentication (Face ID/Touch ID) for enhanced security.

 ## Navigation